 If you wish to change your degree program or program track, please see your advisor and complete the Program Change Form found on the student portal.
-Once the Registrar receives the form, your status will be changed and your degree audit will be switched to the new program.
+Once your form has been received, your status will be changed and your degree audit will be switched to the new program.